CSC207-UofT/course-project-purplemongoose/phase2/README.md

 **I:** An example the Interface Segregation Principle can be found in `PersonalAccount` which implements `Account`. `Account` contains the following methods: `addContact`, `removeContact`, `checkContact` and `getContacts`.
 In `PersonalAccount` all of these methods are implemented and make sense contextually (as opposed to something like a square class implementing a shape interface with a volume method) All the subclasses that are implementing an interface support the methods from the superclass that are being inherited.
 There are no errors in Intelliji about subclasses not implementing superclass methods so all the subclasses that are implementing an interface support the methods from the superclass being inherited.

 **D:** The Dependency Inversion Principle is used in our project, but is best demonstrated in our database implementation.
 Many if not all of our use cases rely on accessing the database in some way.
 Originally, the database classes which directly interacted with the SQLite wrapper class was coupled to the use cases.
 This meant testing was impossible to do with use cases and more importantly, broke the Dependency Inversion Principle as the high level modules (use cases) depended on low level modules (database wrapper).
 In phase 2, we added a layer of separation by introducing `SQLiteDataBaseHelper` and `DataBaseGateway`. `SQLiteDataBaseHelper` provides an interface to the database for the gateways while the gateways obfuscate the database implementation for the use cases by providing a high level layer of interaction.
-As a result, the use cases now depend on `DataBaseGateway` which itself depends `SQLiteDataBaseHelper`.
+As a result, the use cases now depend on `DataBaseGateway` which itself depends on `SQLiteDataBaseHelper`.
 Instead of depending on concretions, the use cases now depend on abstraction and thus follows the Dependency Inversion Principle.

-### Clean Architecture
+## Clean Architecture

 We should note that due to the large amount of effort initially to design our CRC cards to follow Clean Architecture closely and during the re-write, the code has been very straightforward to expand on and edit features.
 With the Dependency Rule being followed for every layer, a re-write of the controllers to allow for HTTP functionality required no editing to the entities and use cases since they did not rely on each other.

-To see how we have applied Clean Architecture visually, we have included an annotated UML diagram where the layers are marked out.
+To see how we have applied clean architecture visually, we have included an annotated UML diagram where the layers are marked out.
 As seen, there are clear separation between the 4 layers, and the dependency goes in one direction.
 Also, notice there are classes that are not included in any of the layers.
 These classes serve more of a helper functionality to the controllers as all they are designed to do is interpret JSON files and store HTTP responses, which are all handled with the controllers.

 ![Kard phase 1 UML](README.assets/uml%20diagram%20phase%202.png)

-#### Scenario Walkthrough
+- Scenario Walkthrough
 Suppose the GUI sends a request for a new account to be made. `submitSignUp` from `StartController` would then receive that request and call `createNewAccount` from `AccountUseCases` to create an account. `createAccount` then instantiates a new `PersonalAccount` object and calls the insertAccountData from `AccountGateway` to add it to the database along with the username and password sent over with the request.
+- TODO: LIng

 The Dependency Rule states that source code dependencies should only point outwards.
 An example of this would be the `ProfileUseCases` class.
 It imports `ProfileGateway` and various entity classes but does not import from the controllers thus keeping in line with the Dependency Rule.

-### Areas of Improvement

-TODO: ARTHUR

-### Design Patterns
+## Design Patterns

-There are 3 main design patterns used in our project:
+There are 4 main design patterns used in our project:

-- **Command**
-  - TODO: STEWART
+- Command
+  - The command design pattern is used for the database in the queries and statements, to allow for greater flexibility and detach the process of authoring a command from the process of executing it.
+  - We create abstract statement and query classes that have two roles, two be executed on a database, and in the case of queries, to arrange the data in the form required for a given query.
+  - The alternative would mean that the caller would have to make a function call to the database, this means unnecessary bloat in the calling class as well as the callee class to facilitate that.
+  - By introducing the command design pattern, the callee needs to know nothing about the caller and vice versa, all of that bloat, ends up in its own dedicated class and is no longer bloat.
+  - This has allowed us to write more powerful queries and avoid nasty violations of clean architecture.
+    - For example, the `SQLitePasswordQuery` is created by passing in a username and password.
+    - Then, the caller can call `matches()` to get back a boolean value containing whether the username matches the password in the database.
+    - The problem is either the caller or the callee would then be responsible for determining whether the password matches or not.
+This does not really match the responsibilities of the database, so it's the job of the caller then, right?
+But this too, is bad, the gateways only really need to know if they match, and it's not their responsibility to check that either, and ideally the passwords themselves should not get to far along the program as that would pose a greater risk to security.
+    - The `SQLitePasswordQuery` command encapsulates the entire process so that the gateway does not need to be concerned with anything more than it needs to be, and the database does not need to do more than execute those queries.
+    - This way, both sides avoid bloat and taking on more responsibility than necessary, and we gain a new and elegant way for our gateways to interact with our database.
-- **Memento**
+- Memento
-  - The Memento Design Pattern is used to create the functionality that allows the user to restore his/her profile to any previous state.
+  - The memento design pattern is used to create the functionality that allows the user to restore his/her profile to any previous state.
-  - This design pattern is implemented using classes including: `Memento`, `PersonMemento`, `MementoManager`, and `RestoreProfile`.
+  - This design pattern is implemented using classes including: Memento, PersonMemento, MementoManager, and RestoreProfile.
-  - The `Memento` and `PersonMemento` classes are implemented similar to `ProfileType`and `Person` classes in the entities, as they are essentially copies for each profile.
+  - The Memento and PersonMemento classes are implemented similar to ProfileType and Person classes in the entities, as they are essentially copies for each profile.
-  - We implemented a seperate caretaker class called `MementoManager`.
+  - We implemented a seperate caretaker class called MementoManager.
 This is where the past editions of profiles, or mementos, are managed.
-The `MementoManager` has an instance variable of a `LinkedHashMap` called `history` that stores all the mementos from past edits.
+The MementoManager has an instance variable of a LinkedHashMap called history that stored all the mementos from past edits.
 This class also contains methods like get or add mementos, as well as a getter for the entire history.
-  - To facilitate storage of the edit history, we created a new column in our profile database that is dedicated to storing the `MementoManager` for each user.
-Each `Memento` and `MementoManager` objects are implemented as serializables, so we store a single serialized `MementoManager` object for each user in our database.
+  - To facilitate storage of the edit history, we created a new column in our profile database that is dedicated to storing the MementoManager for each user.
+Each Memento and MementoManager objects are implemented as serializables, so we store a single serialized MementoManager object for each user in our database.
   - The design pattern is used as follows in a real life scenario:
     1. The user creates a profile for the first time.
-This profile is then used to create a `PersonMemento`, along with a `MementoManager`.
-This `PersonMemento` is added to `MementoManager` history.
+This profile is then used to create a PersonMemento, along with a MementoManager.
+This PersonMemento is added to MementoManager's history.
-    2. For each edit of the profile, a new `PersonMemento` is created and added to `MementoManager`.
+    2. For each edit of the profile, a new PersonMemento is created and added to MementoManager.
-    3. When the user wants to restore the profile to a previous state, the `MementoManager` returns an array of all of the `PersonMemento` objects, representing the state of the profile after each past edit.
+    3. When the user wants to restore the profile to a previous state, the MementoManager returns an array of all of its PersonMementos, representing the state of the profile after each past edit.
     4. The user then sees the array, and selects the index of the past profile he/she wants to return to.
-    5. With the index inputted, the `MementoManager` restores the profile.
+    5. With the index inputted, the MementoManager restores the profile.
-  - Between our group, we discussed a potential limit on the number of past profiles we would keep, but since there is no obvious downside to storing the entire history, given our program's low usage, we decided that the `ementoManager` would store ALL past profiles with no limits.
+  - Between our group, we discussed a potential limit on the number of past profiles we would keep, but since there is no obvious downside to storing the entire history, given our program's low usage, we decided that the MementoManager would store ALL past profiles with no limits.
+- Strategy
+  - TODO: LING
+- Dependency Injection
-- **Strategy**
+  - TODO: LING
-  - The Strategy Design Pattern is used to implement sorting of an account's contact list for displaying.
-  - This design pattern is implemented using two classes: `SortBehavior` which is an interface, and `SortByName` which implements `SortBehavior`. `SortByName` inherits the `sort` method from `SortBehavior` but its algorithm is tailored to sort by the contact's name.
-  - `ListContact` has a instance variable `sorter` of type `SortBehavior` and there is a method called `setSorter` which takes in subclasses of `SortBehavior` and sets `sorter` to that object.
-Now when `ListContact` calls `getSortedContacts`, `sorter.sort()` will sort the contacts based on the `SortBehavior` subclass we chose. (e.g. `SortByName`)
+  - inject gateway to be used for use cases

 ## Other Notes